Investing in New Student Companies at Penn State

 - Table Rock Markets, from Penn State Mont Alto, is an e-commerce platform for connecting consumers to local farmers.

 Since the Inc.U Competition officially launched in 2015, it has produced 13 winning teams and provided $150,000 in prize money.
 Those 13 startups have since grown, shifted, and encountered new challenges and successes.

 Check out our Q&A’s with past winners to find out where they are now:

 Inc.U began in 2015 as a pilot program funded by a grant from the Pennsylvania Department of Community and Economic Development.
 It was originally a collaborative effort between the University of Pittsburgh at Johnstown, Bucknell University, and Penn State to foster undergraduate entrepreneurship.
 Each of the three university partners worked in their local areas to support and grow programs for this initiative.

-Starting in 2016, the Penn State Inc.U competition, managed by PennTAP, has evolved to become a Penn State program partially funded by a five-year grant from the U.S. Economic Development Administration (USEDA) in partnership with Invent Penn State and their entrepreneurial assistance centers.
-Part of the USEDA grant funds the development of “The Investment,” a student competition where Penn State student start-ups go head-to-head to win significant investment dollars for their companies.
+Starting in 2016, the Penn State Inc.U competition, managed by PennTAP, evolved to become a Penn State program partially funded by a five-year grant from the U.S. Economic Development Administration (USEDA) in partnership with Invent Penn State and their entrepreneurial assistance centers.
+Part of the USEDA grant funded the development of “The Investment,” a student competition where Penn State student start-ups go head-to-head to win significant investment dollars for their companies.

 Funding for the competition prize money was made possible by: